-Admission into the Department of Electrical and Computer Engineering (ECpE) depends largely on meeting at least minimum academic qualifications required by the department, but admission of qualified applicants also depends on a match between the student’s area of interest, research specialties, and needs of the faculty.
+Admission into the Department of Electrical and Computer Engineering (ECpE) depends largely on meeting minimum academic qualifications required by the department; in addition, admission of qualified applicants also depends on a match between the student’s area of interest, research specialties, and needs of the faculty.

 While applicants with records that meet or exceed the department’s admissions guidelines are not guaranteed admission, we promise to make every effort in assessing each student’s ability and motivation to carry on advanced study and research in electrical and computer, evidence of creative talent, ability to speak and write English clearly, and promise for a successful career.

 In addition to satisfying the admission guidelines, the department also is interested in your potential as a teaching or research assistant.
 Generally Ph.D. students will be admitted with an initial major professor, if not the student will have to secure a major professor by the end of the second semester.

 The application to the ECpE graduate program is a simple process.
 First, complete the application form, providing your student information, academic area of interest, academic history, and additional information through the Office of Admission application portal.
 Please include a resume or vitae, unofficial exam reports (if required and available), a statement of purpose, and unofficial academic transcripts.
 You will also name your references and use the online system to manage your letters of recommendation.
 We require letters of recommendation to be provided by the student’s reference, not by the student applying for admission.